Corporate sociopolitical activism: Woke-washing

+The term woke-washing was used in 2019 by Alan Jope, chief executive of Unilever, who warned that brands which failed to take verifiable action on their rhetoric could "further destroy trust in our industry".
+Helen Lewis held the opinion that cancel culture is the result of what she calls "the iron law of woke capitalism", and believes that it is used for inexpensive messaging as a substitute for genuine reform.
+Will Hutton wrote that he believed woke capitalism is "the only way forward", citing principles of corporate responsibility.
+Alternatively, Elizabeth Bruenig observed that while woke capitalism has been seen as an evolution of capitalism that can create unprecedented benefits for the public good, it remains a form of capitalism and hence cannot be celebrated without aligning with capitalist interests; similarly, Andrew V. Abela held the opinion that it does little to actually further progressive causes.
-A common argument is that firms are profit-seeking and, thus, care more about image and reputation than the causes they address.
-Some have referred to firms’ political behavior as akin to "woke-washing", a pejorative term adapted from the similar concept of greenwashing.
-Woke-washing is a critique leveraged against firms thought to “appropriate the language of social activism into marketing material."

-Critics have further argued that firms may utilize greater capital on the appearance of progressivism (i.e., through advertisements and promotional efforts) than on actual cause-related awareness or fundraising efforts.
+A common argument is that firms are profit-seeking and thus care more about image and reputation than the causes they address.
+Some have referred to firms' political behavior as akin to "woke-washing", a pejorative term adapted from the similar concepts of "greenwashing" and "pinkwashing".
+Woke-washing is a critique leveraged against firms thought to "appropriate the language of social activism into marketing material".
+Critics have further argued that firms may utilize greater capital on the appearance of progressivism (i.e. through advertisements and promotional efforts) than on actual cause-related awareness or fundraising efforts.
 In such circumstances, activism has been criticized as a deceptive marketing tool for capturing demand among belief-driven consumers.
 Action-based follow-through could be important for fostering perceptions of authentic connection to supported sociopolitical causes.
-In a recent Harvard Business Review article, journalists Erin Dowell and Marlette Jackson said, “Empty company statements can seem to say that Black lives only matter to big business when there’s profit to be made.”
+In a 2020 Harvard Business Review article, journalists Erin Dowell and Marlette Jackson said, "Empty company statements can seem to say that Black lives only matter to big business when there’s profit to be made."

-Ideology-based capitalism

 Others have argued whether firms should engage with sociopolitical issues at all.
 In particular, some critics have shunned the idea that market-based entities should influence or have a say in what is considered right and wrong.